MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 **How do I get my content in the right format?**

-To learn how to format your content, See this page for details on how to properly format your content. (https://go.microsoft.com/fwlink/p/?linkid=2083000).
-If you need assistance, contact our team <proper link from asset team>
+To learn how to format your content, see the following page on the Kronos website: [Art Pipeline for glTF](https://go.microsoft.com/fwlink/p/?linkid=2083000).
+If you need assistance, please [contact our team].

 **How does Product Visualize connect with Dynamics 365 for Sales?**